M-Aekasit/FitBuddy/home-screen/README.md

 ## 🧩 Known Issues

-* Some features of the **Notification** page are not fully functional.
+- **Notification Page**
+  - "Clear All" button removes data from the database but lacks confirmation or warning
+  - Notifications are not linked or synchronized with other pages
+  - Timeline display is unclear and may confuse users

+- **Settings Page**
+  - Reset password functionality is not connected to actual backend logic
+  - Dark mode toggle does not function
+  - Notification settings cannot be adjusted
+  - Water and food goal settings are non-functional

+- **Database Dependency**
-* MongoDB must be running locally or hosted (e.g., MongoDB Atlas)
+  - MongoDB must be running locally or hosted (e.g., MongoDB Atlas) for the app to work properly

 ## 💡 Future Improvements

-* Store user-specific health history
+- Store user-specific health history and progress tracking
-* Implement push notifications or reminders
-* Build a vercel version
+- Implement push notifications/reminders for hydration, meals, etc.
+- Deploy a production-ready version using Vercel or similar hosting platforms
+- Improve UX/UI clarity, especially on the timeline and notification flow
+- Fully implement and connect settings features (password, dark mode, goal management)

 ## 🔗 Source Code